 Charter schools, as defined by the United States Department of Education (USDE), are a form of public school choice that provides innovative educational options for parents and students.
 Charter schools are nonsectarian and are created through a contract, or charter, between the operators and a chartering authority.
 The charter defines the school's mission and methods and describes how the school will meet the special needs and interests of its community, parents, and students.
 Therefore, charter schools become, in essence, living laboratories that may influence the larger public school system and introduce an element of entrepreneurship within that system.
 Although many goals for educating and preparing children are similar, each charter school fulfills a specific local need in education by offering choices in areas such as curriculum, teaching methodology, and classroom structure.
 The chartering authority holds the school accountable to its charter and for student achievement.
-With the motto "Autonomy for Accountability," the Wisconsin law gives charter schools freedom from most state rules and regulations in exchange for greater accountability with regard to results.
+Wisconsin's charter school law gives charter schools freedom from most state rules and regulations in exchange for greater accountability with regard to results.

 Charter schools have been in existence since the early 1990s.
 Minnesota passed the first charter school law in 1991.
 The following year, the first charter school in the United States opened in the Minneapolis-St. Paul area.
 Ten years later, over 1,700 charter schools were in operation, serving approximately 430,000 school children (Hill, Lake, Celio, Campbell, Herdman & Bulkley 2001).
-During the 2011-2012 school years, approximately 5,600 charter schools were in operation across 41 states and the District of Columbia and served over two million students (National Alliance for Public Charter Schools 2013).
-Charter schools represent 5.8 percent of all public schools and 4.2 percent of all students attending public schools (National Alliance for Public Charter Schools 2013).
+During the 2012-13 school year, there were approximately 6,000 charter schools in operation across 42 states and the District of Columbia serving over 2.3 million students (National Alliance for Public Charter Schools 2013).
+Charter schools represented 6.3 percent of all public schools and 4.6 percent of all students attending public schools (National Alliance for Public Charter Schools 2013).